jackiehjm/stx-docs/doc/source/contributor/doc_contribute_guide.rst

 .. begin-post-build-checks

+You can build the HTML documentation locally using the ``tox -e docs`` command.
-After every successful build several quality checks are performed against the build HTML output.
+After every successful build, several quality checks are performed against the build HTML output.

 .. code-block:: none